TechStuff2020/CashPlus-Portfolio/README.md

 For above reasons (and many more), this project is launched.

 > Please note that this is not a classic portfolio tracker.
 There are far too many portals and applications existing already.
-[GetQuin](getquin.com), [Sharesight](https://www.sharesight.com), [Seeking Alpha](https://seekingalpha.com), to name a few, in addition to the broker's portal and reports!
+[GetQuin](getquin.com), [Sharesight](https://www.sharesight.com), [Seeking Alpha](https://seekingalpha.com), to name a few, in addition to your broker's reports!

-Pictorially, the difference between an "off the shelf" portfolio tracker and **"Portfolio Doctor"** is shown below.
+The difference between an "off the shelf" portfolio tracker and **"Portfolio Doctor"** is described below.

 ![Image](https://user-images.githubusercontent.com/20066864/243858729-5bbe9e64-e845-442c-8245-cb283704abda.png)